ChiefGyk3D/netpulse/README.md

 ## License

-MIT License - Feel free to use and modify!
+Mozilla Public License 2.0 - Feel free to use and modify!